A quick introduction

 Later on, Sega released complete SDKs, hardware kits and some libraries to ease I/O and graphics operations.
 Overall, games are written in a mix of C and various assemblies targeting individual components.

-There’s a cartridge slot used for additional storage (save data) or extra RAM.
+- Behind the drive there’s a cartridge slot officially used for additional storage (save data) or extra RAM.
 In Japan and the United Stated, a modem was also offered to provide online functionality.

-Finally, there’s a mysterious socket at the back of the console called Communication Connector.
+- Finally, there’s a mysterious socket at the back of the console called Communication Connector.
 Sega didn’t publish any documentation for developers, but after some reverse engineering efforts, people discovered that it’s connected to the SCSP’s MIDI pins and the two SH-2’s serial interface (SCI).
-Sega released a Floppy drive that relied on this interface.
+In any case, Sega released a Floppy drive that relied on this interface.

 Anti-Piracy & Homebrew

-Copy protection on CDs is applied by burning special data out of reach from conventional burners, the Saturn CD reader refuses to read the disc if the out-of-reach data is not found.
-The disc reader also contains a custom SH-1 processor that interfaces with the rest of the system using encrypted communication.
-It’s worth mentioning that Saturn CDs don’t have any reading protection, so you can actually access its content from a PC.
+Copy protection on CDs is applied by burning special data (called ‘system area’) out of reach from conventional burners, the Saturn refuses to boot the disc as a ‘game disc’ if the out-of-reach data is not found or it’s invalid.
+The disc reader also contains a custom SH-1 processor that interfaces with the rest of the console using obscured protocols.